BryanLomerio/QRcode-Backup/README.md

-# QR Code Generator
+# 🌟 QR Code Generator

-## Description
+## 📄 Description

-This QR Code Generator is a project I created to practice my skills in React.js and working with web elements.
+This QR Code Generator is a project I created to practice my skills in **React.js** and working with web elements.
 It lets users enter text, generate a QR code, and download it as an image.

-I built this project to get better at using React.js, managing state, and working with tools like `html-to-image` for saving images.
+I built this project to get better at using **React.js**, managing state, and working with tools like `html-to-image` for saving images.
 It’s a hands-on way for me to improve my web development skills.

 ---

+## 🛠️ Tech Stack

+- **React.js**: ⚛️ Frontend framework for building interactive UIs.
+- **Tailwind CSS**: 🎨 Utility-first framework for designing responsive layouts.
+- **JavaScript**: 💻 Programming language for logic and functionality.

+---

-## How It Works
+## 🚀 How It Works

 1. **First Load**
    This is the initial view when the app loads: